-Rock Springs police responded to a protest Thursday morning at a hotel where U.S. Immigration and Customs Enforcement agents were staying and assisted them in leaving, the Rock Springs Police Department said in a statement.
+Rock Springs police responded to a protest Thursday morning at a hotel where U.S. Customs and Border Protection agents were staying and assisted them in leaving, the Rock Springs Police Department said in a statement.

-A crowd of people had gathered around the ICE agents’ cars and used vehicles to block the officers from leaving the Clarion Hotel, according to the statement.
-The ICE agents asked the police department to help them leave the city.
+A crowd of people had gathered around the border patrol agents’ cars and used vehicles to block the officers from leaving the Clarion Hotel, according to the statement.
+The agents asked the police department to help them leave the city.
 Rock Springs police assisted the federal officers out of the parking lot.

 “We recognize the complex political struggle in our nation right now,” the police department announcement states.